newsreader/eso-and-ceo/README.md

 Event Situation Ontology
 ========================

-This repo contains the working version of the Event Situation Ontology, developed in Newsreader.
+This repo contains the Event Situation Ontology (ESO), developed in Newsreader.